beginning of content

 Different types of blood thinners work in different ways:

-When your doctor prescribes a blood thinner, they will consider many different factors before deciding which is best for your situation, for example, if you:
+When your doctor prescribes a blood thinner, they will consider many factors to decide which option is best for your situation, for example, if you:

 What types of blood thinners might I be given or prescribed?

-You may be prescribed antiplatelet medicines or anticoagulant medicines.
+You may be prescribed anticoagulant medicines or antiplatelet medicines.

 Aspirin can be bought over the counter in Australia.
+Check with your doctor what dose to take.
 Other blood thinners need a prescription from your doctor.

-The most serious side effect associated with blood thinners is the risk of severe bleeding.
-You may bleed from different areas in your body, especially if you take more than your doctor has prescribed.
+The most serious possible side effect of blood thinners is the risk of heavy bleeding.
+You might bleed from different parts of your body, especially if you take more medicine than your doctor has prescribed.

 Some signs of bleeding include: